-For thousands of South Africans, buying a house or apartment is one of the biggest financial investment they’ll ever make.
+Buying a house or an apartment is one of the biggest financial commitments South Africans can make.

 Debt-proof your home

 The ideal thing to do would be to avoid getting into debt at all costs.